Working with a disability

 Equality legislation

-However, an employer is not obliged to recruit or keep a person who is not fully capable of doing their job.
+However, an employer is not obliged to hire or keep someone who cannot fully carry out their job.

 Reasonable accommodation